Image Credit: cigdem/Shutterstock.com

 Further prototype susceptors were produced with a controlled stabilizer content.
 These susceptors had optimal electrical conductivity, proved easier to start from cold and gave improved efficiency during long production runs.

 The latest design is a plasma-sprayed, twin-walled susceptor.
 Plasma spraying produces a lamellar microstructure, which has superior properties to that produced by slip casting.
 The layered structure accommodates the effects of temperature change more readily, increasing its resistance to thermal stress.

 Most firms buy powder that is designed to produce coatings on components.
 However, the material requirements for the optimum production of near net shapes differed considerably.
 Consequently, sol-gel precipitation processes were used to process the powders and produce feed materials with the desired properties.

 This process can be used to prepare ceramic powders of controlled particle size, shape, density and composition.
 This avoids the lengthy processes of comminution and sieving that are normally required to obtain optimum powder characteristics for ceramic fabrication.
 The sol-gel process is an intermediate stage.
 It involves the production of a gel of hydrous oxides or hydroxides of colloidal dimensions.

 Subsequent calcination leads to a loss of water and densification of the particles at lower temperatures than are required for conventional powders.

-Dense, spherical powders of alumina and calcia stabilised zirconia have been prepared using the sol-gel precipitation process.
-The powders are very pure and in the size range 10 microns to 70 microns.
+Dense, spherical powders of alumina and calcia stabilized zirconia have been prepared using the sol-gel precipitation process.
+The powders are very pure and range in size from 10 microns to 70 microns.
 They have excellent flow characteristics and are suitable for the deposition of reproducible coatings by plasma spraying.